0xTCG/sequre/README.md

 # Sequre

-Sequre is an end-to-end, statically compiled and performance engineered, Pythonic framework for building efficient secure multiparty computation pipelines in bioinformatics.
+Sequre is an end-to-end, statically compiled and performance engineered, Pythonic framework for building efficient secure multiparty computation (MPC) pipelines in bioinformatics.

 ## Quick start